xtuml/mc/doc/notes/8219_editorIO/8219_editorIO_ant.md

 mixed graphical and textual modeling language.
 Components, class diagrams and state machines are modeled using a graphical modeling language based on the UML2 standard.
 Activities are modeled using textual action language.
-As of 2016 BridgePoint support two action language, OAL and MASL.
+As of 2016 BridgePoint support two action languages, OAL and MASL.

 We often refer to "structural xtUML" and "textual xtUML".
 Structural xtUML is (presently) modeled graphically.
 Textual xtUML is (presently) confined